ITfoxtec/FoxIDs.Kubernetes-CD/multi_nodes/README.md

 - **MongoDB** (multi-node)
 - **OpenSearch** (multi-node)

+Minimum recommended cluster: three servers, each with 4 vCPUs, 16 GB RAM, and 100 GB SSD.

 Deployment manifests are located in the [app](app) folder.

 The deployment is bootstrapped using either `kubectl` or `Terraform`, followed by GitOps deployment with Argo CD.